MCluck90/fxi/doc/semantic-actions.md

 ### #iExist - Identifier exists

-  * Pop the top SAR from the SAS.
-Determine if the SAR exists in the current scope.
-Push the SAR back on to the SAS.
+  * Look at the Identifier SAR on the top of the SAS.
+Determine if the identifier exists in the current scope.

 ### #lPush - Literal Push